 - Schools can't charge a student who is waiting for tuition and fees payment from the VA a late/penality fees

-- Students to submit a COE or statement of benefits no later than the first day of the program
+- Students to submit a Certificate of Eligibility (COE) or statement of benefits no later than the first day of the program

 - Students to submit a written request to use VA benefits